Will Writing Solicitors in Northwich, Cheshire

 Crafting a Will enables you to distribute your finances, property, belongings, and investments how you want among your family, friends, and other individuals or causes that are important to you.
 Your property, possessions, and investments are known as your ‘Estate.’
 If you don’t make a will, your estate could be distributed in a way that does not meet with your wishes and loved one’s may go without the proper financial support at what is often, a very difficult time.
 Not making a will can also lead to conflict and dispute between relatives at a time where support and care should be the focus.

 Someone dying without a Will is known as dying ‘intestate’.
 The guidelines that outline the distribution of assets in such cases are known as the ‘intestacy rules and statutory legacy’.
 The surviving spouse does not automatically inherit everything.
-Talk to a member of our Family Law Team to explain these complex rules in a straight forward and relaxed manner.
+Talk to a member of our Private Client Team to explain these complex rules in a straightforward and relaxed manner.

 Having dementia does not automatically prevent you from making or renewing your Will.
 You can still protect yourself and your loved ones by making a Will, as long as you have the mental capacity required to make a will, known as ‘testamentary capacity’.